harry7557558/DMOJ-Render_Main/1pointer/README.md

 **https://dmoj.ca/problem/tle18p1:**

 This problem asks you to recognize digits from bitmap images.
-The first line of input contains an integer, ~N~, the number of test images.
-Followed by ~28N~ lines, each line contains ~28~ real numbers between ~0~ and ~1~, representing ~N~ ~28\times28~ bitmap images, where each image contains a decimal digit.
-Your program should output ~N~ lines, each line indicates the digit in the image.
+The first line of input contains an integer, ~N~, the number of test cases.
+Followed by ~28N~ lines, each line contains ~28~ real numbers between ~0~ and ~1~, representing ~N~ ~28\times28~ bitmap images, each image contain a decimal digit.
+For each test case, output the digit in the image, followed by a line break.

 The image represented in the sample input can be found in [this comment](https://dmoj.ca/problem/tle18p1#comment-12374).

 This problem contains 10 test cases.
 In all test cases, ~N=1000~.
 If your program has a proper output, you will receive feedback for the accuracy of your algorithm.

-The maximum points for this problem is 512.
-One guesses the points is calculated as ~\lfloor2^{\lfloor20(a-0.5)\rfloor}\rfloor~, where ~a~ is the minimum accuracy of all test cases.
+The maximum point for this problem is 512.
+One guesses the point is calculated as ~\lfloor2^{\lfloor20(a-0.5)\rfloor}\rfloor~, where ~a~ is the minimum accuracy of all test cases.

 **https://dmoj.ca/problem/cccjqrp5:**

 The input for this problem is a lowercase English letter.
 When the input is `a`, the answer is `a`.
-Otherwise, the answer is the answer to the previous letter of the input letter in the English alphabet plus the input letter plus the answer for the previous letter in the English alphabet.
+Otherwise, you should output the answer to the previous letter of the input letter in the English alphabet plus the input letter plus the answer to the previous letter in the English alphabet.

 For example, when the input is `b`, your output should be `a`+`b`+`a`=`aba`.
 When the input is `c`, your output should be `aba`+`c`+`aba`=`abacaba`.